-On this page, you can find my in an informal version.
+On this page, you can find my CV in an informal version.
 A formal CV is available on a short term notice both in English and German language.

-As an activity, I like to write and presenting information to readers in an easily understandable way.
-One the results of this passion is my manuscript "A brief Introduction of Neural Networks" which I extend every once in a while.
-Additionally, I like listening to movie scores.
+I also like to write and to present information to readers in an easily understandable way.
+Additionally, I have a strong passion for topics like Data Science and Machine Learning.
+One of the results of this combination is my manuscript "A brief Introduction of Neural Networks" which I extend every once in a while, and which has been downloaded more than 100.000 times.